-Students are responsible for their accommodation arrangements for each mobility period.
-You will be able to find more information for each partner below:
+Students are responsible for making their own accommodation arrangements for each of their mobility periods.
+See below for information for each partner university:

 Important Information: please read the following document Accommodation in Barcelona